stappersg/vBook/src/introduction.md

 # Introduction

-Welcome to the vBOOK, the vSMTP reference guide.
+Welcome to the vBook, the vSMTP reference guide.
 It serves as vSMTP's primary documentation and tutorial resource.

 You can also read the book online for vSMTP [stable] and [beta] releases.